alex-ou/meltjs.com/source/guide/index.md

 MeltJS has three essential parts:
 * **Model:** The state of the whole application
-* **Template:** The way to render the model as HTML, MeltJS uses single curly bracket notation to bind the expressions to DOM elements
+* **Template:** The way to render the model as HTML, MeltJS uses single curly bracket, e.g. `{expression}`, notation to bind the expressions to DOM elements
 * **Update:** The place where you define the functions that respond to user's actions and update the model.
 Similar to Redux, the update functions are pure functions, they should return a new model instead of mutating the existing one.

-When developing with MeltJS, the typical approach is  to go from the model part, then to the template part (the view), and then to the update part.
+When developing with MeltJS, the typical approach is  to go from the model, then to the template (the view), and then to the update.

 Let's say we want to create a simple counter application which allows the users to increase and decrease the count.